muhme/joomla-branches-tester/README.md

 * Switch between the three database options (MySQL, MariaDB, or PostgreSQL) and the two database drivers (MySQLi or PHP Data Objects).
 * Switch between the PHP versions (8.1, 8.2, or 8.3) as supported by the official Docker images.
+* Install Joomla from a cloned 'joomla-cms' Git repository.
 * Grafting a Joomla package onto a branch.

 ![Joomla Branches Software Architecture](images/joomla-branches-tester.svg)